15 Secrets Of Making New & Long-Lasting Relationships

-I have listed below the 15 social skills that without doubt will make you more popular.
+I have listed below 15 social skills that will help you to build new and long-lasting relationships:

 Don’t underestimate the power of your smile… it’s a simple, no skill required and effective way to convey warmth.
 Add in a few laughs, as people unconsciously copy the body language of the person they are in conversation with.

 Along with the smile, throw in a bit of charisma.
 Charisma is simply contagious, and this effect will create a warm feeling about you even after the conversation has ended.

 Do not use or play with your phone when in a conversation!
 You will learn from the following points that your full attention is required in order to give someone a positive feeling about you.

 A good handshake is a sign of confidence.
 Not too hard, and definitely not too soft.
 A handshake is most often than not the first thing you do when you meet somebody.
 It plays a big part of the first minute or so whilst the person you are talking with makes their “unconscious” decision about you.

 Get the name right and say it!
 Beginning, mid-conversation or at the end makes everyone feel good when they hear their name.
 It means a lot of things, however the most important one is that they made the effort to remember your name during the 5 seconds of being introduced to you.